garyfleming/continuous-entropy/continuous-entropy.md

 * No source code (written in an older language)
 * Runs in a green screen terminal,
-* Has to be emulated in Win Server 2000.
+* Has to be emulated.

 ^ The large company didn't have the source code, and the platform it ran on was long out of support.
 Options were limited, and the company was suddenly and unexpectedly in crisis.